 History of Lavani

-The word Lavani did originate from the term "Lavanya" which means beauty.
-Quite ideally therefore beauty, splendour, magnificence coupled with the aura of sheer feminism laces this classical folk dance form whilst offering it a colossal identity of its own.
+The word Lavani did originate from the term Lavanya which means beauty.
+Quite ideally therefore beauty, splendour, magnificence coupled with the aura of sheer feminismlaces this classical folk dance form while offering it a colossal identity of its own.
 Although the exact date of the origin of Lavani is still vague, however it is said that in the long gone era this dance form did originate as a typical form of entertainment and also as a boost to the exhausted soldier.
 Maharashtra was once a battle torn state, and Lavani dance served as a mode of entertainment and morale booster for the tired soldiers during the 18th and 19th century.
 The dance reached peak popularity during the Peshwa rule, when it was granted royal patronage by the ruling elite.
 Marathi poets like Honaji Bala, Ramjoshi, Prabhakar, etc. took Lavani to new heights.

 Performance of Lavani

 Lavani is like a musical discussion and is therefore a harmonious blend of tune, timber, dance, song and tradition.
-The enchanting beats of the "Dholak" coupled with the zing of the colourful dance form, adds an articulate dimension to this particular folk music while making it jazzier.
+The enchanting beats of the Dholak coupled with the zing of the colourful dance form, adds an articulate dimension to this particular folk music while making it jazzier.
 The tempo of Lavani is pretty fast and is often unified with the rhythmic feet of the colourful dancers.
-The themes of this folk dance concentrate on myriad subject matters like society, religion, politics and romance.
-Some castes of Maharashtra like Mahar Kolhati, Kumbhar, and Matang mainly perform Lavani.
+The themes of Lavani folk dance concentrate on myriad subject matters like society, religion, politics and romance.
+Some castes of Maharashtra like Mahar, Kolhati, Kumbhar, and Matang mainly perform Lavani.